GeoscienceAustralia/uncover-ml/docs/installation.rst

     module load python3/3.6.2
     module load gdal/2.2.2
     module load openmpi/2.1.1
-    moudle load hdf5/1.8.10
     module load geos/3.5.0

 .. note::

-    You can use Python 3.7 on Raijin by loading the module with `module load python3/3.7.2`.
+    You can use Python 3.7 on Raijin by loading the module with ``module load python3/3.7.2``.

 For convenience you can place the above commands in your ``~/.profile``.
 Alternatively, if you already have a configuration in your profile you'd like to preserve but don't want to type the above commands